 To Our Readers,

-When we started blogging a few years ago, there were excellent science and medicine blogs, but none that truly captured the multidimensional aspects of health from biological, psychological, sociological, technological, and economical perspectives.
+When we started blogging in 2005, there were excellent science and medicine blogs, but none that truly captured the multidimensional aspects of health from biological, psychological, sociological, technological, and economical perspectives.
 Brain Blogger essentially challenged the traditional biomedical model and its associated web reporting by appointing Dr. Engel’s influential biopsychosocial model as a guiding principle.

 As we began to dismantle medical subjects and scrutinize them under different lights, we found our place on the web.
 We were among the first to systematically address mental health stigmatization and discrimination in the blogosphere.
 Moreover, we gave a voice to individuals living with a brain disorder without segregating neurological from mental health disorders.
 As our writing team broadened when psychotherapists, parents, neurosurgeons, patients, nurses, lawyers, and scientists became either regular or guest contributors, Brain Blogger joined the top health and medicine blog ranks.